MubashirMalik/learning-rust/README.md

 - manages dependencies
 - packages of code are referred to as crates
 - cargo.toml -> package.json of node

+## Chapter 3

+- By default, variables are immutable.
+Why?
+    - Safety and easy concurrency

 ### Left Chapters